Definition

 There are almost no “ground rules” anywhere in the New Testament.
 Every epistle is ad-hoc, addresses specific concerns and situations, and carries an expectation that the audience was aware of pre-existing norms and practices (I Cor 2:1-2 and 15:1-3, Gal 1:8, 1 Thess.
 2:13, Rom 10:14 and 15:20-22, Eph 1:13, Jude 3).
 There are almost no verses about the roles of the elders, deacons, and presbyters.
 We are never told their exact qualifications, what they do, nor given any details on how they do it.

-For 300 years after the Apostles had died, the Christian Church thrived with nothing but tradition and authority.
-There was no Bible.
+For 300 years after the Apostles had died, the Christian Church thrived without a canon of scripture.
 Even then, it would be more than a thousand years before any meaningful number of people in Europe could read.
 So for 1500 years, the practice remained substantially the same – tradition, community, faith, and authority.

 The Interpretation Paradox